sealor/tab-tree-groups/README.md

 ## Collaboration

+## Development

+The following `npm` scripts are used for development:

+* `npm install` - installs needed dependencies
+* `npm run build` - builds the entire project and provides a `dist` folder for temporary installation
+* `npm run xpi` - builds the entire project and provides a `tab-tree-groups.xpi` file for signing and distribution

 ### Get Involved

 This Firefox Extension is still in an early stage.
 Nevertheless, do not hesitate to send PRs or issues.